A precision 32 keV angular-selective photoelectron source for calibration measurements at the KATRIN experiment: Conclusions

-An upgrade of the calibration photoelectron source at the \mbox{KATRIN} Rear Section was presented.
-The source features a high-statistics electron beam with $\mathcal{O}(\SI{20}{kcps})$ rate, compared to $\mathcal{O}(\SI{1}{kcps})$ with the previous source.
-It reaches electron energies up to \SI{32}{\kilo\electronvolt}, with an energy spread between \SI{80}{\milli\volt} and \SI{130}{\milli\volt}, while the predecessor could only provide energies up to \SI{20}{\kilo\electronvolt}.
-It allows for a precise adjustment of the electron pitch angle with regard to the magnetic-field lines, with possible mean angles between $\SI{1}{\degree}$ and $\mathcal{O}(\SI{40}{\degree})$ and typical angular spreads of $\mathcal{O}(\SI{1}{\degree})$ at a magnetic field strength of \SI{2.51}{\tesla}.
-The minimum angle achieved with the earlier source was around \SI{10}{\degree} and a reproducible adjustment of the angle was not possible.
-The new features allow for an accurate determination of experimental parameters like the energy-loss function of $\upbeta$-decay electrons in the tritium source, the gas density in the tritium source and angular-dependent effects such as electron backscattering at the detector and at the gold-plated disk at the rear end of the tritium source in the \mbox{KATRIN} environment.
-A new technique for an experimental determination of the electron pitch angle, making use of the field-dependent sensitivity of the \mbox{KATRIN} spectrometer to non-zero electron angles, delivers knowledge on the pitch angle with $< \SI{1}{\degree}$ precision at \SI{2.51}{\tesla} field strength.
+As a very precise knowledge on the electron pitch angle of the calibration electrons is required, a new technique for an experimental determination of the electron pitch angle was developed.
+It makes use of the field-dependent sensitivity of the \mbox{KATRIN} spectrometer to non-zero electron angles and delivers knowledge on the pitch angle with $< \SI{1}{\degree}$ precision at \SI{2.51}{\tesla} field strength.
 In addition, the background level of the electron source, typically being of $\mathcal{O}(\SI{70}{cps})$, was shown to be reduced by at least a factor of 7 in the pulsed operation mode, using a periodic electron deflection by $E\times B$ drift induced by dipole electrodes.
-The lower background level in particular allows for improved measurements of energy losses of electrons due to scattering off tritium molecules in the tritium source, the results of which will be published elsewhere.
+The lower background level in particular allows for improved measurements of the energy losses of electrons due to scattering off tritium molecules in the tritium source, the results of which will be published elsewhere.